coolsubbu/Huddl/README.md

 REFERENCES :

-THANKS TO TEXT CLASSIFICATION KERNELS FROM KAGGLE WHICH USES BERT .
+THANKS TO TEXT CLASSIFICATION KERNELS FROM KAGGLE WHICH USES BERT                                                                                                 and LSTM